Milkert/MERN-boilerplate/.github/pull_request_template.md

 - [ ] Code passes Github workflow
 - [ ] Code runs npm run test succesfully on the backend (test manually)
 - [ ] No merge conflicts
+- [ ] Did end to end test of the functionality your new code is involved with

 ## Changes